Questions and Answers about our worship and the Episcopal Church

 What else do Episcopalians believe?

 We believe the Apostles Creed and the Nicene Creed, these formulates articulating our essential beliefs that God is a Trinity of Persons (Father, Son, and Holy Spirit) and that Jesus Christ is fully human and fully divine.
-United in the basics, Episcopalians allow for different understandings regarding doctrines that are less central to the Christian Faith–questions regarding free will and God’s sovereignty, for example, or how exactly Christ is present in the sacramental Bread and Wine.
-Episcopalians are therefore rather ecumenically inclined, appealing to the words of Rupertus Meldenius (a Lutheran!): “In essentials, unity; in non-essentials, liberty; in all things, charity.”
+United in the basics, Episcopalians allow for different understandings regarding doctrines that are less central to the Christian faith–questions regarding free will and God’s sovereignty, for example, or how exactly Christ is present in the sacramental Bread and Wine.
+Episcopalians are therefore also ecumenically inclined, appealing to the words of Rupertus Meldenius (a Lutheran!): “In essentials, unity; in non-essentials, liberty; in all things, charity.”

 What is a diocese?